kimdre/Hugo-Shortcodes/table_of_contents/README.md

-# Highlight boxes in Hugo
+# Table of Contents in Hugo

+Add a automatically generated Table of Contents to any Page/Post on your Website

 ## Install